alkistissyt/EU-Taxonomy-Compliance-Checker/README.md

 Finalize compliance automation for financial contracts.

 ###  How to Use
-To explore the web development, check the genAi folder.
+1.To explore the web development, check the genAi folder.

-To understand how the checker will work, review the Jupyter Notebook.
+2.To understand how the checker will work, review the Jupyter Notebook.

-For full functionality, future updates will integrate both sections.
+3.For full functionality, future updates will integrate both sections.

 💡 Contributions & suggestions are welcome!